DESE's Literacy Initiatives & Efforts

 DESE’s Literacy-Based Quick Reference Guide is now available for LEAs here on DESE’s Literacy Initiatives webpage.
 The guide is intended to help school leaders navigate the changes in legislation aimed to improve how Missouri students are taught to read.
 Additionally, the guide provides information regarding the roles and responsibilities at the state, LEA, school, and classroom level.
 The most significant changes that go into effect on January 1, from Section 167.645, address literacy instruction being delivered to students who are exhibiting a reading deficiency or who are at risk for dyslexia.

 DESE has reopened the application for the Evidence-Based Reading Instruction Program.
-This new application window will allow local education agencies (LEAs) to request reimbursement of expenses for resources and programs implemented in the 2023-24 school year.
+This new application window will allow local education agencies (LEAs) to request reimbursement of expenses for resources and programs implemented in the 2024-25 school year.
 Funds received under this grant must be a reimbursement to the LEA.
-LEAs will submit a grant application to the Department by September 1, 2024.

 In the summer of 2022, the Missouri legislature approved the Evidence-Based Reading Instruction Program Fund (Senate Bill 681, Section 161.241, RSMo) to be used to reimburse LEAs for efforts to improve student literacy.
 DESE will administer this funding and provide support to LEAs as they move through the application process.
 These state funds, along with federal COVID-19 relief funds, will be used to improve student literacy, encourage and promote alignment with evidence-based literacy instruction practices, and overcome the learning loss resulting from the COVID-19 pandemic.